keensoft/alfresco-content-app-with-aos/README.md

 ng generate service modules/aos/aos.editonline
 ```

-This creates a new `aos.editonline.service.ts` file inside `src/app/modules/aos` with minimal content, there goes the AOS action logic, check the complete code [here](https://github.com/keensoft/alfresco-content-app-with-aos/blob/master/adf-aos-editonline-acion/src/services/aos.editonline.service.ts), for simplicity we only showing the public method that other component of the application may call.
+This creates a new `aos.editonline.service.ts` file inside `src/app/modules/aos` with minimal content, there goes the AOS action logic, check the complete code [here](https://github.com/keensoft/alfresco-content-app-with-aos/blob/master/adf-aos-editonline-acion/src/services/aos.editonline.service.ts), for simplicity we only showing the public method that gets called when the action is fired.

 ```ts
 import { Injectable } from '@angular/core';